Mattixonix/real-estate-manager/readme.md

   example of Estate <- Building:</b>
   <ul>
     <li>
-      The graphic designer has a photo of a Estate with Buildings.
+      The graphic designer has a photo of an Estate with Buildings.
     </li>
     <li>
       Creates an SVG with a size equal to this Estate photo.